Preparing for CMBS workout and negotiating effectively.

 When chaos hits – it’s too late to start scrambling for answers.
 Long before your loan matures or hits a covenant trigger, you should be planning for various scenarios.
 Borrowers often fall into the trap of denial fueled by optimism, assuming “We’ll refinance or sell by then, no need to worry.”
 But market conditions (like today’s rising rates and tighter credit) can derail those hopes last-minute.
 This is what early planning means:

 Know Your Loan Documents Cold: On the day that you close the loan, you (or someone on your team) should deeply understand every relevant section of your loan agreement, guarantees, and leases.
 What are your notification requirements?
 Do you have any extension options?
 What triggers default or recourse?
 What rights does the lender have on cash, reserves, approving leases, etc.?
-Being surprised by a clause (e.g. discovering the lender can sweep your reserve accounts) undermines your credibility and disregarding it puts you in harm’s way.
+Being surprised by a clause (e.g. being unprepared that the lender can sweep your excess cash and resist it) undermines your credibility and disregarding loan terms puts you in harm’s way.
 Retain the right loan document lawyer to help you draft the best documents and advise you on what the final document actually requires of you.

 Monitor Triggers and Timeline: If your loan has financial triggers (DSCR, occupancy), stay vigilant in monitoring these indicators.
-If you're approaching a potential breach of your DSCR trigger within the next two quarters, you could be facing a significant reduction in your property’s cash flow.
-Likewise, if maturity is 12 months out and the refinancing picture looks bleak now, start inquiring on how you will potentially deal with a maturity default.
+If you're approaching a potential breach of your DSCR trigger within the next two quarters, you could be facing a cash flow crunch.
+Likewise, if maturity is 12 months out and the refinancing picture looks bleak now, start investigating methods to potentially deal with a maturity default.
 This lead time is your window to assemble your team and plan (discussed more below).

 Scenario Plan Like the Pentagon: Develop multiple scenarios—optimistic, moderate, and pessimistic—for both your asset's performance and broader market conditions.
-What if interest rates are 100 bps higher at your maturity?
-What if occupancy drops 10%?
-Identify what can occur for your debt service coverage would go below 1.0 (negative cash flow), and game out whether at that point, you will subsidize the property with cash or default.
+What if interest rates are 50 bps higher at your maturity?
+What if occupancy drops 5%?
+Identify what can occur for your debt service coverage to drop below 1.0x (negative cash flow), and game out whether at that point, you will be forced to subsidize the property with cash or default.
 Know those breaking points ahead of time.
 Most real estate borrowers aren’t as prepared as they think.
-They overestimate their inherent leverage and fail to prepare for negotiations.
-A workout can take two years, but decision time comes very quickly.
+Borrowers are by their nature optimistic and often dismiss downside scenarios, overestimate their inherent leverage and fail to prepare for negotiations.
+A workout can take two years, but decision time can come very quickly.

 2. Pre-Default Positioning: Strengthen Your Hand Before You’re in Default